Hannah-Abi/Data-Engineering-Project-Portfolio/DevOps with Docker/Part 1/Running containers.md

 Containers have a **CONTAINER ID** and **NAME**.
 Use **grep** (or another similar utility) to filter the list:
 ```$ docker container ls -a | grep hello-world```

+#### Remove container with the shorthand for the ID
+- If a container's ID is **3d4bab29dd67**, you can use ```docker container rm 3d``` to delete the container with the ID of 3d4bab29dd67.
+- If you have two IDs starting with 3d, a warning will be printed, and neither will be deleted.